do-oty/ToDoAppMobile2/README.md

 # ToDoApp

 A modern, cross-platform mobile task management app built with .NET MAUI.
-**Features a beautiful login/register experience, Google sign-in, and a clean dashboard for managing your tasks.**
+**Features a beautiful login/register experience, Google sign-in(not implemented), and a clean dashboard for managing your tasks.**

 ---